cherifGsoul/algerian-mobile-phone-number-laravel/README.md

 ### Validation:

-The mobile phone validator is `Cherif\AlgerianMobilePhoneNumber\Laravel\Rules\AlgerianMobilePhoneNumberRule` it can be used the request's input to ensure
+The mobile phone validator is `Cherif\AlgerianMobilePhoneNumber\Laravel\Rules\AlgerianMobilePhoneNumberRule` it can be used with the request's to validate the input:

 ```php
 use Cherif\AlgerianMobilePhoneNumber\Laravel\Rules\AlgerianMobilePhoneNumberRule;